devcontainers/devcontainers.github.io/_implementors/features.md

 ---
 layout: implementors
-title:  "Dev Container Features Reference"
+title:  "Dev container Features reference [proposal]"
 shortTitle: "Features"
 author: Microsoft
 index: 5
 ---

+> Note: This section provides information on a currently active proposal.
+See the [Features proposal in the spec repo](https://github.com/devcontainers/spec/issues/61) for input and links to other proposed improvements.

 Dev container 'features' are self-contained, shareable units of installation code and development container configuration.